Rijksmuseum/rijksmuseum.github.io/oai.md

 https://www.rijksmuseum.nl/api/oai/[API_KEY]?verb=ListRecords&set=subject:EntirePublicDomainSet&metadataPrefix=oai_dc
 ```

-This request will return the first 100 records in the dataset of all public domain objects.
-A `resumptionToken` element is included at the end, which can be used to return the next 100 records in the dataset:
+This request will return the first 20 records in the dataset of all public domain objects.
+A `resumptionToken` element is included at the end of the response, which can be used to request the next 20 records in the dataset:

 ```
 https://www.rijksmuseum.nl/api/oai/[API_KEY]?verb=ListRecords&set=subject:EntirePublicDomainSet&metadataPrefix=oai_dc&resumptionToken=MXxvYWlfZGN8MjAxOC0wMy0xNFQxMzo0MToyMnxzdWJqZWN0OkVudGlyZVB1YmxpY0RvbWFpblNldHwyMDE2LTAzLTEwVDEwOjAxOjA5fERYRjFaWEo1UVc1a1JtVjBZMmdCQUFBQUFBUG1YMWNXV2xwNlNFVm1ZMWxVZWpJNFIyZzNXVUZSTlVzdFVRPT18MjA=